 What We Do

 For over 80 years we have been serving individuals with visual needs.
-We have 3 main programs supporting our mission; Focus on Children, Focus on Adults and Own Your Life.
+We have three main programs supporting our mission; Focus on Children, Focus on Adults and Own Your Life.
 Through our programs and services we are committed to preventing unnecessary vision loss and to empowering our blind and visually impaired clients with the skills they need to lead more independent lives.
 In addition, we provide guide dog scholarships for our clients as well as opportunities for social engagement.

 Please enjoy our video and more in-depth program information below.

-Focus On Children Program
+Focus on Children Program

 The primary goals of Focus on Children are to restore vision and prevent the incidence of unnecessary vision loss.
 ABVI seeks to lower the number of children in Charleston County whose educational career is negatively impacted by undiagnosed and untreated visual impairments.
 South Carolina does not mandate vision screenings or exams prior to school enrollment, resulting in many children entering school with undetected vision problems.
 Failure to detect and address visual impairments at an early age can cause a negative ripple effect in a child’s educational career.